ikkeps/atlas/README.md

 res, err := atlas.Generate(inFiles, outputDir, nil)
 ```

-You can pass params to the Generate function;
+You can pass params to the Generate function
 ```
 params := atlas.GenerateParams {
 	Name   	   : "atlas" // The base name of the outputted files